Reptyr – Move A Running Process From One Terminal To Another Without Closing It

 Run the following commands to compile and install it.

-Typically, we connect to the remote server from any local system via SSH as shown below.
+Usually, we connect to the remote server from any local system via SSH as shown below.

 After you connected to the remote system, start a long running process.
 For example, I am going to download Ubuntu 16.04 desktop ISO using wget command.